Net-Zero Emission Targets and Global Energy Transition is Fueling the Demand of Green Hydrogen

 Demand from Diverse Sectors and Technological Advancements Shape the Future of Market

-Innovations in electrolyzer technology and renewable energy generation are crucial for decreasing the production expenses of green hydrogen, enabling it to become progressively more competitive with conventional hydrogen production methods based on fossil fuels.
+Innovations in hydrogen electrolyzer technology and renewable energy generation are crucial for decreasing the production expenses of green hydrogen, enabling it to become progressively more competitive with conventional hydrogen production methods based on fossil fuels.
 Current projections indicate that the expenses associated with green hydrogen production may drop below US$2 per kilogram in various regions by 2026-2030.
 This decrease is motivated by economies of scale, advancements in system design, and improved manufacturing techniques for both electrolyzers and renewable energy systems.
 As additional renewable energy sources are incorporated into power grids, the capability to generate hydrogen utilizing surplus renewable energy during times of low demand becomes viable.
 This adaptability can assist in stabilizing energy supply while aiding in hydrogen production.

 Companies creating cutting-edge technology are significantly contributing to the expansion of the green hydrogen market by fostering innovation, enhancing efficiency, and lowering costs.
 For instance, in November 2024, Lummus Technology, an international supplier of process technologies and value-oriented energy solutions, revealed a new alliance with Advanced Ionics, a provider of economical green hydrogen technology.
 This collaboration entails an investment from Lummus Venture Capital aimed at speeding up the commercialization of Advanced Ionics’ hydrogen electrolyzer technology and aiding the decarbonization initiatives within the refining, gas processing, and petrochemical sectors.
 Lummus will additionally offer engineering services and furnish proprietary equipment to enhance green hydrogen capacity for both new constructions and existing hydrogen users or producers.